 Try some delicious Swahili food and keep your phone or camera right by your side!

 4- David Sheldrick Wildlife Orphan Trust

 Is there anything cuter than baby elephants eating and playing around?
-David Sheldrick Wildlife Orphan Trust is a Nursery in Nairobi National Park for rescued baby elephants.
+David Sheldrick Wildlife Orphan Trust is a nursery in Nairobi National Park for rescued baby elephants.
 Until the age of 2-3 they are taken care of here, go through rehabilitation and then released back to the wild.
 It is an amazing and heartwarming experience to see how well these baby elephants are treated, and you can have close contact with them, you can feed them, play with them and meanwhile catch some greats shots for memories!
 Once you visit them, no doubt you will want to visit them again and again.
-Yes, we can choose these adorable babies and this touching place as one of the most Instaggrammable spots in Kenya.
+Yes, we can choose these adorable babies and this touching place as one of the most Instagrammable spots in Kenya.

 5- Nairobi Railway Museum

 In the heart of Nairobi, Nairobi Railway Museum gives you a train ticket back in time.
 This hidden gem is positioned behind the old Nairobi Railway Station.
-Learning comes first, fun comes later, well or they come together.
+Learning comes first, fun comes later, or they come together.
 So you can visit the exhibition inside first and then walk out to see the trains and locomotives.
 One of the trains was used for the American film ‘Out of Africa’, so you’ll meet that famous locomotive, excited huh?

 You can climb and explore inside of them as there are no restrictions.
 Yes, you can take as many photographs you like too.
 This museum is amazing for history lovers, or just to click some amazing shots for your Instagram.
 Who doesn’t want an amazing 1800-1900s background for a vintage selfie?
 There is also an area where some local artists work and sell art.
 Artists never leave such good material alone, do they?
 Such places are food for your imagination.
-Don’t forget to take a souvenir!
+Don’t forget to buy a souvenir!

 6- Giraffe Centre